 Driving can be dangerous in winter.
 Although snow is forecast for many parts of the UK, it doesn't even have to snow to cause havoc.
 The rain, the cold and the longer nights all make this a riskier time to be behind the wheel.
 It's also worth bearing in mind that although many modern SUVs, such as the Nissan Qashqai, have rugged off-roader looks, most will be two-wheel drive, so they won't fare as well as you might think in snow and ice

 Over the next few pages, we'll tell you all you need to know to stay safe on the roads this winter.

 Part 1 - Getting your car ready for winter

 First things first: it's vital that your car is in top working order so it's ready to tackle the worst of driving conditions.
 We're highlighting these checks as being necessary for winter driving, but if you perform them all year round, you and your car will be prepared for whatever comes your way.

 We focus on winter tyres a bit later on, but whether you go for winter, summer or all-year tyres, we recommend you regularly check their condition and pressure.
 Ensure that your tyres have plenty of tread (1.6mm across three-quarters of the tyre, all the way round, is the legal minimum).
 You can measure the tread with a 20p piece.
-Hold the coin in the tread and as long as the rubber comes above the border around the coin, your car's tyres are legal.
+Hold the coin in the tread and as long as the rubber comes above the border around the coin, the tyre is legal.

 The recommended tyre pressures for your car will be listed either in the manual or on the door frame.